The Trailhead

 Adventure Stories

 In May of 2024 I thru hiked the 76 mile Foothills Trail in South Carolina.
-This series covers that trip.
-Perhaps one day I will re-work this into a printed zine of some type.
+The Woodlands and Water series covers that trip.
+I made this series into a print magazine.
+It is available for purchase, or the series is available to read for paid supporters of Field Notes.

 Waterfall Chasing